Atlantic City casinos look to vaccinate all workers by Memorial Day

-ATLANTIC CITY — Casino workers in the resort began receiving COVID-19 vaccinations Monday at the Atlantic County COVID-19 vaccination mega site, AtlantiCare said.
+ATLANTIC CITY — Casino workers in the resort began receiving COVID-19 vaccinations Monday at the Atlantic County COVID-19 vaccination mega site at the Convention Center, AtlantiCare said.

-Governor Phil Murphy opened up eligibility to hospitality workers across the state as of Monday, said Jennifer Tornetta, AtlantiCare spokeswoman, in a statement.
+Gov. Phil Murphy opened up eligibility to hospitality workers across the state as of Monday.

-The Casino Association of New Jersey, AtlantiCare and Unite Here Local 54 are working together to prioritize vaccinating approximately 25,000 casino employees by Memorial Day, Tornetta said.
+The Casino Association of New Jersey, AtlantiCare and Unite Here Local 54 are working together to prioritize vaccinating about 25,000 casino employees by Memorial Day, AtlantiCare spokesperson Jennifer Tornetta said in a statement.

-“Getting our local hospitality workers vaccinated is an important part of protecting our community and creating a safe, healthy environment for those who look forward to visiting our region every year,” said Lori Herndon, President and CEO, AtlantiCare, in a statement.
+“Getting our local hospitality workers vaccinated is an important part of protecting our community and creating a safe, healthy environment for those who look forward to visiting our region every year,” said Lori Herndon, president and CEO of AtlantiCare.

-Unite Here Local 54, the largest casino workers union in the state, is working closely with regional healthcare provider AtlantiCare and the State of New Jersey, to receive additional supply of vaccines daily for casino workers, Tornetta said.
+Local 54, the largest casino workers union in New Jersey, is working with AtlantiCare and the state to receive additional vaccines daily for casino workers, Tornetta said.

-This additional vaccine supply would be administered exclusively to the city's casino workforce, who wish to be vaccinated, with a goal that all receive the vaccine by Memorial Day, Tornetta said.
+AtlantiCare will try to book 31,000 COVID-19 vaccination appointments; scheduling starts at 3 p.m.
+Tuesday

-Mario Guzman, a food server at the Borgata Hotel, Casino & Spa, was the first casino worker vaccinated today through the partnership, Tornetta said.
+Mario Guzman, a food server at Borgata Hotel Casino & Spa, was the first casino worker vaccinated Monday through the partnership, Tornetta said.

 Guzman has worked in the casino industry for more than 20 years, Tornetta said.
 He has three young children.

-“I’ve been laid off since March 2020 when the pandemic hit,” said Guzman in a statement.
+“I’ve been laid off since March 2020 when the pandemic hit,” said Guzman.
 “Thankfully, I will be going back to work at Borgata in June.
-I am very grateful to have the opportunity to get the vaccine, thanks to my union, AtlantiCare, the casino industry and the Governor of New Jersey.
+I am very grateful to have the opportunity to get the vaccine. ...
 I’m so happy that I can keep the customers safe and go back to work.”

-Patti Cianci, of Somers Point, was the second casino worker to receive the vaccine today, Tornetta said.
-Cianci has worked as a cocktail server at Bally’s Atlantic City Hotel and Casino for 41 years.
+Patti Cianci, of Somers Point, was the second casino worker to receive the vaccine Monday, Tornetta said.
+Cianci has worked as a cocktail server at Bally’s Atlantic City for 41 years.

-Cianci was laid off in March 2020 due to the pandemic and returned to work on Labor Day, Tornetta said.
+Cianci was laid off in March 2020 and returned to work on Labor Day, Tornetta said.

+A year after becoming a global epicenter of the coronavirus pandemic, New York and New Jerse…

-“The last year has been very challenging for my family,” said Cianci in a statement.
+“The last year has been very challenging for my family,” said Cianci.
 “I haven’t seen my close family members in almost a year.
 I am so grateful that I am able to get the COVID vaccine today.
 I am looking forward to getting back to normal and keeping my coworkers and guests safe."

-“This is the most substantial community/industry/labor partnership that’s been built in the 25 years that I have been serving as President of Local 54.
-Atlantic City will be the safest gaming venue in the United States," said McDevitt in a statement.
+“This is the most substantial community/industry/labor partnership that’s been built in the 25 years that I have been serving as president of Local 54.
+Atlantic City will be the safest gaming venue in the United States," McDevitt said.

-Casino employees will receive a unique, personal password for their respective properties for online registration to help simplify the registration process, Tornetta said.
+TRENTON — Gov. Phil Murphy announced Monday that the capacity limits for outdoor gatherings …

-Employees will also be required to show casino or Local 54 identification to gain admittance to the vaccination site, Tornetta said.
-Vaccinations are being administered at the Atlantic County Regional COVID-19 Vaccination Center.
+Employees also will be required to show casino or Local 54 identification to gain admittance to the vaccination site, Tornetta said.
+Vaccinations are being administered at the Convention Center.

-AtlantiCare, in partnership with the New Jersey State Department of Health, State Police, and National Guard manages the mega site located at the Atlantic City Convention Center, Tornetta said.

-AtlantiCare is now administering more than 4,000 vaccines per day and has already administered more than 140,000 doses since the site launched on January 22, Tornetta said.
+AtlantiCare is now administering more than 4,000 vaccines per day and has administered more than 140,000 doses since the site launched Jan.
+22, Tornetta said.

-“Our top priority is the health and safety of our employees, guests and fellow residents,” said Steve Callender, president of the Casino Association of New Jersey in a statement.
+“Our top priority is the health and safety of our employees, guests and fellow residents,” said Steve Callender, president of the Casino Association of New Jersey.
 “The COVID-19 vaccine is the best way to protect our employees against this deadly virus, and we are grateful that our workforce will be vaccinated.”

 Joe Lamberti - jl_Murphy_Vax_Site_11121_01.JPG